 Every year, many MPs around the world face abuse, mistreatment or even death.
-Our Committee on the Human Rights of MPs seeks to protect and defend them.
-The only international mechanism with such a remit, it has a solid track record of providing concrete help to those who suffer abuse.
+The IPU Committee on the Human Rights of Parliamentarians seeks to protect and defend them.
+The only international mechanism with such a remit, it has an outstanding track record of helping MPs under attack.